Skip Spence

-Alexander Lee "Skip" Spence (April 18, 1946 – April 16, 1999) was a Canadian-born American singer, songwriter, and musician.
+Alexander "Skip" Spence (born Alexander Lee Spence, Jr.; April 18, 1946 – April 16, 1999) was a Canadian-born American singer-songwriter and musician.
 He was co-founder of Moby Grape, and played guitar with them until 1969.
 In the same year, he released his only solo album, Oar, and then largely withdrew from the music industry.
 He had started his career as a guitarist in an early line-up of Quicksilver Messenger Service, and was the drummer on Jefferson Airplane's debut album, Jefferson Airplane Takes Off.
 He has been described on the AllMusic website as "one of psychedelia's brightest lights"; however, his career was plagued by drug addiction coupled with mental health problems, and he has been described by a biographer as a man who "neither died young nor had a chance to find his way out."

 Biography

 Early life: 1946–1965

-Alexander Lee Spence was born in Windsor, Ontario, Canada, on April 18, 1946.
+Alexander Lee Spence was born in Windsor, Ontario, Canada on April 18, 1946.
 His father, Alexander Lett "Jock" Spence (1914–1965), was a machinist, a salesman, and played Route 66 as a solo singer-songwriter and piano player.
-He was also a decorated Canadian WWII bomber pilot, having been awarded the Distinguished Flying Cross.
+He was also a decorated Canadian World War II bomber pilot, having been awarded the Distinguished Flying Cross.

-In the late 1950s, the family relocated from Windsor to San Jose, California, based on Spence's father finding work in the aircraft industry.
-At the age of ten, he was given his first guitar by his parents.
+In the late 1950s, the family relocated from Windsor to San Jose, California, when Spence's father found work in the aircraft industry.
+His parents gave him his first guitar when he was 10.